Robust Regulation of Firms' Access to Consumer Data: Proof of the Only If Direction of Theorem

 \subsection{Greedy Algorithm to Construct Extreme Segmenations}

-The proof of the ``only if'' part of Theorem \ref{theorem:theorem1} builds on the algorithm proposed by \cite{bergemann2015limits} that segments $x^*$ by means of a ``greedy'' procedure and creates segments which are extreme markets. \cite{bergemann2015limits} describe the procedure as follows: \begin{quote} ``First, pack as many consumers as possible into the extreme market in which the monopolist is indifferent between charging all prices in the support of $x^*$.
-At some point, we will run out of mass of some valuation in supp $x^*$, and define the residual market to be the distribution of all remaining consumers.
-We then proceed inductively with a segment that puts as much mass as possible on the extreme market corresponding to all remaining valuations in the residual market; and so on.
-At each step, we eliminate at least one valuation from the residual market, so the process will necessarily terminate after at most $K$ rounds.'' \end{quote}
+The proof of the only if part of Theorem~\ref{theorem:characterization-WC} builds on the algorithm proposed by \citet{bergemann2015limits} that segments $x^*$ by means of a ``greedy'' procedure and creates segments which are extreme markets.

-Now, I present the algorithm formally.
-To begin, I provide a precise definition of an \textit{extreme market}.
+Before formally presenting the algorithm, I define an \textit{extreme market}.
 Let $\mathcal{V}$ represent the set of non-empty subsets of $V=\{v_1,...,v_K\}$.
-For every subset $S \in \mathcal{V}$, \cite{bergemann2015limits} refer to $x^{S} \in \Delta(V)$ as an \textit{extreme market} if it satisfies the properties that: \begin{enumerate} \item no consumer has a valuation outside the set $S$, and \item the monopolist is indifferent between charging any price inside the set $S$. \end{enumerate}
+For every subset $S \in \mathcal{V}$, \citet{bergemann2015limits} refer to $x^{S} \in \Delta(V)$ as an \textit{extreme market} if it satisfies the properties that: \begin{enumerate}[label=(\roman*)] \item no consumer has a valuation outside the set $S$, and \item the monopolist is indifferent between charging any price inside the set $S$. \end{enumerate}

-\cite{bergemann2015limits} show that with the above conditions is easy to find an analytical expression for $x^S$.
-Writing $\min S$ and $\max S$ for the smallest and greatest element of $S$, respectively, and denoting by $\mu(v_i,S)$ the smallest element of $S$ which is strictly greater than $v_i$, we must have
+\citet{bergemann2015limits} show that with the above conditions, it is easy to find an analytical expression for $x^S$.
+Writing $\min S$ and $\max S$ for the smallest and greatest element of $S$, respectively, and denoting by $\mu(v_i,S)$ the smallest element of $S$ which is strictly greater than $v_i$, we must have:

-Having defined $x^S$, I can now describe the steps of the greedy algorithm exactly as outlined by \cite{bergemann2015limits}: